2015 Paul E. Torgersen Graduate Student Research Excellence Award

 3. All submitted files must be PDF documents

-4. The abstract should contain student names.
+4. The abstract should NOT contain student names.
 This is important because the judging is blind.

 5. Cover sheet should not be included in the same document as the abstract.
 This will aid our blind selection of abstracts.